The Jacquet-Langlands correspondence for overconvergent Hilbert modular forms: Introduction

 \begin{defn} Let $\CZ \subset \W^G \times \AA^1$ be the spectral variety defined by $\Fred_\CM(U_p)$ for $\CM$ (as usual) the coherent sheaf on $\W^G$ of overconvergent Hilbert modular forms on $D$ or $M_2(F)$ with a classical structure $\CM^{cl}$.
 We call a point $z \in \CZ$ classical if its projection to $\W^G$ is a classical weight and if $\det(1-TU_p|_{\CM^{cl}})$ vanishes at $z$.
 We denote these points by $\CZ^{cl}$. \end{defn}

-\begin{rmrk} Note that if $\CM$ is given by the `spreading out' of the spaces of overconvergent Hilbert modular forms and if we write $z=((\kappa_z,r_z),\a) \in \W^G \times \AA^1$ then $z$ is classical if $(\k_z,r_z)$ is a classical weight and there exists a classical Hilbert modular form with $U_p$ eigenvalue $\a^{-1}$. \end{rmrk}
+\begin{rmrk} Note that if $\CM$ is given by the `spreading out' of the spaces of overconvergent Hilbert modular forms.
+Moreover, $z=((\kappa_z,r_z),\a) \in \W^G \times \AA^1$ is classical if $(\k_z,r_z)$ is a classical weight and there exists a classical Hilbert modular form with $U_p$ eigenvalue $\a^{-1}$. \end{rmrk}

 \begin{prop} The subset $\CZ^{cl}$ of\/ $\CZ$ is a very Zariski dense subset. \end{prop}

 \begin{proof} This follows from the proof of \cite[Proposition 3.5]{chenjlc}.
 The basic idea is to use the fact that $X$ and $X_h$ are very Zariski dense, together with the fact that the admissible cover of $\CZ$ as given by \cite[Section 4]{buzeig} is finite flat over its projection to weight space. \end{proof}